LavishSoftware/LERN/README.md

 # Tinker!
 The examples are meant for you to learn from, and even try out your own changes.
 Just edit, save, and run!

+# Discussion
+* Lavish Software Discord (https://discord.gg/qmtPT4j) has a #LERN channel for LERN discussion and updates.